 In this rectilinear example, private rooms are 6′ x 8′ (if you do not know what that looks like, measure it out).
 Frames are of either small lodgepoles; dimensional lumber with small diagonal bracing; arched, flexible, plastic sprinkler pipe for vaulted rooms (with thick, quilted covers).
 Panels, quilts, and curtains are of wood, plastic sheeting, cardboard, foam, batting, and/or fabric.
 Bathrooms are 4′ x 6′, half the size of private rooms and made of similar frames and panels.
 Whatever the design, it requires only hand tools; simple, cheap, standard parts; and a sewing machine.

 The reason everything is transformable is so the space can change with the group.
 I mean, what does shelter for a real human life look like?
-Tribal Housing gives us a chance to find out, to reshape it within hours of reimagining it, unhindered by an interior stuck in one place (we rearranged our space in Las Vegas five times in as many months).
+Tribal Housing gives us a chance to find out, to reshape it within hours of reimagining it, unhindered by an interior stuck in one place.
+For example, we rearranged our space in Las Vegas five times in as many months.

-Marshall Sahlins, the anthropologist who, 30 years ago and without derision, revealed how much the indigenous actually work for their basic needs (1-3 hours a day), called theirs the “original affluent society.”
+Marshall Sahlins was an anthropologist.
+Thirty years ago and without derision, he revealed how much the indigenous actually work for their basic needs: 1-3 hours a day.
+He called theirs the “original affluent society.”
 By living in this house with the limited goal of Enough (a small amount, as everyone knows), as opposed to the body-and-soul-eating goal of More, and with the judicious use of our culture’s “labor-saving devices”, we, too, need only work one or two days a week, four to nine a month.
 This allows one to enjoy nearly any kind of work for money and leaves 20-odd days to figure out how to do it better next month, a place to do it, and people to do it with.
 It is an early retirement, a permanent sabbatical.
 It allows time to relax; to explore the range of one’s interests; to solve one’s perennial problems; and to release the illusion of total fulfillment as a human being through career and acquisition.
 It allows the time to enjoy the nearly constant company of one’s people; to again see them as sources of pleasure and support—instead of as irritants and obstacles amidst the distress, shame, and sheer shortness of time entailed by the pursuit of an ideal.